dotnet/Silk.NET/README.md

 # Building from source

-- Make sure you have the .NET Core SDK installed
+- Make sure you have at least the .NET 5 SDK installed, preferably with Visual Studio's .NET Framework and Xamarin workloads too.
 - Clone the repository
-- Run `generator.bat` or `generator.sh` (to generate the bindings)
-- Run `dotnet build`
+- Run build.sh, build.cmd, build.ps1, or `nuke build`.
+To build for iOS and Android, add the `--feature-sets ios android` arguments.

 # Contributing